gobstones/.github/profile/README.md

 </details>

 ## **About Gobstones**
-**Gobstones** is a project started at Universidad Nacional de Quilmes in 2008 by Pablo E. --Fidel-- Martínez López and Eduardo Bonelli.
+**Gobstones** is a project started at National University of Quilmes in 2008 by Pablo E. --Fidel-- Martínez López and Eduardo Bonelli.
 The motivation for the project was the seek for am innovative didactics proposal in order to teach programming with very precise goals, to people with no prior experience on programming.

 In order to meet that goal, they designed a programming language that capture the main ideas of the proposed didactics, and started to use it in their lectures.